WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

  * The first lab is particularly crucial.
 Make sure you don't miss it.
 In general you should not miss any lab, as it includes taught material delivered by the lecturers.

  * [Lab1 information and tasks](/files/LectureNotes/files/lab1.lagda.md)

+### Complete the lab exercises by the end of this week

+ * And report your performance on Cavas.

+ * We will provide solutions in a file, some of them explained in videos.

 ### Read handouts for this week